 “At first, my parents were a bit worried because they had no idea about sending their child this far for education.
 However, after I explained the scholarship opportunities and potential income from various other sources, such as competitions, committee work, and teaching assistantships, my parents became more at ease,” he shared on Wednesday (26/11/2025) after his graduation ceremony at Grha Sabha Pramana UGM.

 Ridho admits that his interest in accounting did not come suddenly.
-His strong interest in economics and accounting had been growing since he was in secondary school.
+His strong interest in economics and accounting had been growing since secondary school.
 This interest grew when he participated in the National Science Olympiad (OSN) for secondary school social studies and won a bronze medal.
 His involvement in the OSN continued at the high school level, where he twice represented Southeast Sulawesi in the High School Economics OSN.

 Growing up at FEB